 Note that our initial efforts will focus on making your Symantec product operational, and there may be temporary degradation in performance while we continue to work to address your problem.
 Continuous efforts applies to severity 1 problems only.

-If you identify a problem with your product, you should contact us via MySymantec or by phone to open a technical support case.
+If you identify a problem with your product, you should contact us via MySymantec or by phone (severity 1 cases only) to open a technical support case as described in Support Delivery above.
 Once verified as eligible for technical support, you will need to provide us with all relevant diagnostic information that we may require to replicate or address your problem -- such as product or system information, log files, configuration information, error messages, and details about your releases or software version upgrades installed.

 You will need to initiate a separate case for each problem, and we will assign a unique case identification number (case number) to each case in our global tracking system.